AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 HYPRE
 =====

-AMReX can use HYPRE BoomerAMG as a bottom solver, as we have mentioned.
-For challenging problems, our geometry multigrid solver may have difficulty solving, whereas an algebraic multigrid method might be more robust.
+AMReX can use HYPRE BoomerAMG as a bottom solver (currently for cell-centered problems only), as we have mentioned.
+For challenging problems, our geometric multigrid solver may have difficulty solving, whereas an algebraic multigrid method might be more robust.
 We note that by default our solver always tries to geometrically coarsen the problem as much as possible.
 However, as we have mentioned, we can call :cpp:`setMaxCoarseningLevel(0)` on the :cpp:`LPInfo` object passed to the constructor of a linear operator to disable the coarsening completely.
 In that case the bottom solver is solving the residual correction form of the original problem.
 To use HYPRE, one must include ``amrex/Src/Extern/HYPRE`` in the build system.

 Embedded Boundaries
 ===================